May 24, 2020

 Guests and staff should all practice physical distancing per CDC guidelines, maintaining 6 feet of separation between themselves and others not in their party.

 - Self check-in/out is preferred.
-If guests prefer to meet the innkeeper, please wear cloth face coverings.
+If guests prefer to meet the innkeeper, cloth face coverings are mandated.

 - Contactless payment technologies should be employed

-- Guests and staff should follow social distancing when using the common areas of the inn.
+- Guests and staff should wear cloth face coverings and follow social distancing when using the common areas of the inn.

 Food and Beverage